Arturo Frondizi: Deputy and Radical Civic Union (1946-1958)

-Frondizi drafted a progressive platform alternative (the 1945 Declaration of Avellaneda) for the UCR before the February 1946 elections.
-He was elected to the Argentine Chamber of Deputies in 1946.
-The intransigent current then assumed the leadership of the party, with two of its members being elected, Ricardo Balbín and Arturo Frondizi, respectively, president and vice president of the radical bloc of national deputies, in the so-called Block of 44.
+Frondizi was elected to the Argentine Chamber of Deputies in the February 1946 elections.
+The Democratic Union's electoral defeat by Peronism in the 1946 presidential elections sparked a profound debate within the URC and the resignation of the Unionist leadership.
+The intransigent movement then assumed leadership of the party, with two of its members, Ricardo Balbín and Arturo Frondizi, elected, respectively, president and vice president of the Radical bloc of national deputies, in the so-called Bloc of 44.

-At the beginning of 1948, Frondizi was reelected deputy, imposing the MIR in the internal elections of the Federal Capital.
-In December Frondizi undertook a tour of Latin America, the United States, Europe and Africa.
+In early 1948, Frondizi was reelected as a deputy, with the MIR winning the internal elections in the Federal Capital.
+In December, Frondizi embarked on a tour of Latin America, the United States, Europe, and Africa.